Skip to Main Content

 What to Expect - Mila Zimmerman Acupuncture in Charlottesville, VAMany first-time patients are concerned that acupuncture needles will feel like hypodermic injections at the doctor’s office.
 They won't.
 Acupuncture uses hair-thin, flexible needles that you will hardly feel when I insert them.
 When I gently stimulate the needles they may produce a unique sensation that Oriental medicine calls de qi.
 Patients often describe de qi as a heavy, achy pressure, or spreading, traveling feeling.
 You may also feel an "electrical" sensation moving down the meridian pathways, though this is less common.
 Most patients find these acupuncture sensations deeply satisfying and leave the treatment feeling relaxed both mentally and physically.

 Each person will respond differently to treatment.
 Once I have inserted your needles, you can just take in the treatment and relax on the table, and you might be surprised to find that relaxing comes very easily!
 You may continue to feel sensations at the needle sites and even in places that do not even have needles.
-Think of the pathways along which the points lie as a circuit or set of roads that all meet.
+Think of the pathways along which the points lie as a circuit or set of roads that are all interconnected.
+Another helpful visual is that of an ocean that feeds into smaller bodies of water, into rivers, lakes, streams and creeks.
+The smallest areas are no less important and are all fed through the larger channels.
+All make up the vast body of who you are, and touching one aspect of your being inevitably affects all the others.

 Acupuncture treatment creates deep relaxation